2-alchemists/krossboard-docs/content/docs/deploy-for-azure-aks.md

 Finally, set required permissions (AKS RBAC) to retrieve metrics from AKS clusters:
   * [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) must be installed and accessible from the current terminal.
   * This step is required for each AKS cluster.
+All the needed permissions are read-only permissions on nodes and pods metrics.
     ```sh
     kubectl create -f https://krossboard.app/artifacts/k8s/clusterrolebinding-aks.yml
     ```